ibm-cloud-docs/mas-ms/maintenance.md

 Non-Production Upgrades

 * Clients will be notified via CCC at least 5 business days prior to non-production environment upgrades
-* All non-production environments will be upgraded concurrently, without exception
+* All non-production environments will be upgraded concurrently, without exception.
 * Non-Production environments are upgraded during weekdays.

 Production Upgrades

 * Production environments will be upgraded no earlier than 4 weeks after the non-production upgrade
-* Some requests (e.g. data back-flow) are unavailable between non-production & Production upgrades
+* Some requests (e.g. data back-flow) are unavailable between Non-Production & Production upgrades
 * Clients will be notified via CCC at least 10 business days prior to the Production environment upgrade
-* The Production environment will be upgraded on schedule, without exception
+* The Production environment will be upgraded on schedule; deferal requests permitted
 * Production environments are upgraded on weekends

 Notes:

-* Upgrades of both prod or non-prod cannot requested to be done earlier or deferred to later for any reason, such as:
+Upgrades of both prod or non-prod cannot requested to be done earlier or deferred to later for any reason, such as:
 * We have training scheduled on planned maintenance window
 * We are in critical stage of implementation phase and env cannot be touched
 * We have a golive coming up and system cannot be touched